 Meeting the admission requirements does not guarantee entry to a course.
 Applications are usually assessed in order of preference until an applicant is made an offer in the highest preference for which they are eligible.
-If an applicant is not eligible for any of their preferred preferences UTAS will provide alternative course options or pathways.
+If an applicant is not eligible for any of their preferred preferences the University of Tasmania will provide alternative course options or pathways.

 Applicants may be considered for admission based on a completed or incomplete tertiary study at Diploma level or higher taken at any Australian University, or successfully complete a bridging or enabling course from any Australian University.
 All applicants must meet the General Entry Requirements and any relevant course entry requirements.

-Applicants with a tertiary study may be able to apply for recognition of prior studies that may count towards the requirements for the degree you are applying for at UTAS.
+Applicants with a tertiary study may be able to apply for recognition of prior studies that may count towards the requirements for the degree you are applying for at the University of Tasmania.

-Specific course Recognition for Prior Learning (RPL) is listed online in UTAS Course and Units.
+Specific course Recognition of Prior Learning (RPL) is listed online in the Course and Units Handbook.